Atlantic City International Airport: History

-ACY is also home to Coast Guard Air Station Atlantic City.
-CGAS Atlantic City was opened on May 18, 1998, and is the newest and largest single airframe unit and facility of the Coast Guard's air stations.
-It is a product of the merging of the former CGAS Brooklyn/Floyd Bennett Field, NY and Group Air Station Cape May, NJ into one unit.
-CGAS Atlantic City consists of 10 HH-65C Dolphin helicopters and it maintains two Dolphin helicopters in 30-minute response status.
-Approximately, 250 aviation personnel comprise the facility's full-time staff, augmented by additional part-time Coast Guard Reserve and Coast Guard Auxiliary personnel.
-CGAS Atlantic City also provides aircrews and aircraft to the Washington, D.C., area as part of Operation Noble Eagle, the Department of Defense USNORTHCOM / NORAD mission to protect U.S. airspace and, in this case, specifically around the nation's capital.
+Work began in August 2011 upgrading the passenger screening facilities at airport.
+The checkpoint expansion saw three new screening lanes be added, as well as improvements to the airport's infrastructure.
+The expansion also includes development of a Federal Inspection Services station.
+Under this project, additional passenger loading bridges and gates were added, technological upgrades & baggage claim improvements were made, additional retail space was added, and improved check-in capabilities were made.

+In 2013, a new airport rescue and firefighting station opened at Atlantic City International Airport.
+The new, 4500 sqft building includes emergency vehicle bays, administrative & staff living areas, and enhanced equipment & apparatus facilities – in addition to space for training requirements.

+In 2022, American Airlines started scheduled service from the airport to their airplanes at Philadelphia International Airport using buses in lieu of planes; the service is ticketed & operated as an airline flight but utilizes buses.
+This airside-to-airside service, which is solely for screened passengers who booked a seat on the route, is operated by American's bus service partner, Landline, on the airline's behalf.

+In May 2023, Atlantic City International Airport was to receive service from a new carrier, Sun Country Airlines.
+Sun Country was to fly from its hub at Minneapolis - St Paul International Airport (MSP) to ACY biweekly, deploying its 737-800s on the route.
+However, the start of the service was delayed.

+In April 2024, Spirit Airlines announced that it would be closing its crew base at the Atlantic City Airport.

+In August 2025, Allegiant Air announced it will begin operations out of Atlantic City Airport in December 2025.
+It will add four new routes to Florida, including Fort Lauderdale, St. Petersburg, Sanford, and Punta Gorda.

 Facilities

 Atlantic City International Airport covers 5000 acre at an elevation of 75 feet (23 m) above mean sea level.
-It has two runways: 4/22 is 6,144 by 150 feet (1,873 x 46 m) asphalt/concrete; 13/31 is 10,000 by 150 feet (3,048 x 46 m) asphalt.
+It has two runways and one helipad: 4/22 is 6,145 by 150 feet (1,873 x 46 m) asphalt/concrete; 13/31 is 10,001 by 150 feet (3,048 x 46 m) asphalt; Helipad H1 is 102 x 102 feet (31 x 31 m) asphalt.

 Terminal

 Atlantic City International Airport has one terminal.
-Several charter carriers operate out of the terminal, along with scheduled flights of Spirit Airlines.
+Several charter carriers operate out of the terminal, along with scheduled passenger flights.
 The terminal has a small layout, making it an alternative to Philadelphia International Airport or Newark Liberty International Airport.

-Passengers enter the terminal on the lower-level which has the check-in counters, a small grill and a gift shop.
-Baggage claim is on this level, with three carousels.
-After check-in, passengers proceed to the security checkpoint, also on this level.
-After the security checkpoint, stairs and escalators lead to the departures level.
-The 10 gates are here, with several open for use by charters and several used by the scheduled carriers.
-All gates are uniform, with no customization by the airlines.
-Also on the second level are a café, a bar and a newsstand.
+Passengers enter the terminal on the lower-level which has the check-in counters, a restaurant, a gift shop, and the TSA security checkpoint.
+The baggage claim area is on this level, with three carousels.
+After the security checkpoint, stairs and escalators lead to the departures level and its ten gates – along with airside shops and restaurants.

 Free Wi-Fi is available throughout the terminal.

-Parking
+Car parking

 Atlantic City International Airport has a six-story parking garage with a covered walkway within steps to the terminal building.
 Surface parking is within walking distance and shuttle service is provided from the economy parking area to the terminal building.

-The parking garage has rental car facilities for Enterprise, Hertz, Avis and Budget.